googleapis/java-logging-logback/README.md

 ### Controlling the batching settings
 When using asynchronous logging, the Logging API is called asynchronously.
-This allows the appender to combine multiple write() calls into a single, more efficient request to the Logging API.
-The `logbackBatchingSettings` in the `logback.xml`  configures the batching behavior:
+This allows the appender to combine multiple `write()` calls into a single, more efficient request to the Logging API.
+The `logbackBatchingSettings` in the `logback.xml` file configures the batching behavior:

 ```
    <logbackBatchingSettings>
      <elementCountThreshold>100</elementCountThreshold> <!-- Send a writeLogEntries request once the number of log entries in a batch is over 100 -->
-     <requestByteThreshold>1000</requestByteThreshold> <!-- Send a writeLogEntries request once the size of log entries in a batch are over 1000 bytes -->
+     <requestByteThreshold>1000</requestByteThreshold> <!-- Send a writeLogEntries request once the total size of log entries in a batch is over 1000 bytes -->
-     <delayThreshold>500</delayThreshold> <!-- Send a writeLogEntries request once the 500 ms has passed since the first log entry created the batch -->
+     <delayThreshold>500</delayThreshold> <!-- Send a writeLogEntries request once the 500 ms duration has passed since the first log entry created the batch -->
      <maxOutstandingElementCount>10000</maxOutstandingElementCount>
      <maxOutstandingRequestBytes>100000</maxOutstandingRequestBytes>
      <limitExceededBehavior>Ignore</limitExceededBehavior>